boboru/Customer-Churn-Analysis-and-Prediciton/README.md

 ![](imgs/ols.png)
 - The model expalins 99.9% variance on the means of monthly charges. ($R^2=0.999$)
 - The model shows how Telco charges for each service.
 Therefore, we can list the charging fees corresponding to each combination of services.
-- The MAPE of the estimatons is 1.22%.
+- The MAPE of the estimations is 1.22%.
 ![](imgs/price_df.png)

 ### Churn Analysis